DHTMLX/gantt-docs/data/desktop/time.md

 Switching section visibility
 --------------------------

-There is the ability to manipulate the visibility of the time section if you specify **type:"time_optional"** and **button: true** while configuring the section for the lightbox:
+It is possible to manipulate the visibility of the time section if you specify **type:"time_optional"** and **button: true** while configuring the section for the lightbox:

 ~~~js
 gantt.config.lightbox.sections = [